shawnferry/HOL7712-gitbook/setup/steps.md

 * Catch errors before they are promoted to production

-* Breaking the manifest on the master will prevent agents from running
+* Breaking the manifest on the master prevents agents from running

 ### Puppet Lint